 PowerShell is a great way to manage your Office 365 environment.
-It allows you to automate a lot of task by writing your own scripts or change settings with a single command.
-Now the first step, of course, is to connect PowerShell to Office 365.
+It allows you to automate a lot of tasks by writing your own scripts or change settings with a single command.
+Now the first step, of course, is to Connect PowerShell to Office 365.

 There are two ways to connect to Office 365 in PowerShell.
 Microsoft Azure Active Directory Module for Windows Powershell(MSOnline) and the newer Azure Active Directory PowerShell for Graph (AzureAD).